jafarovr/publishify/README.md

 * [Express] - Node.js web application framework
 * [EJS] - Embedded JavaScript templating
+* [localtunnel] - Exposes your localhost to the world!

 and many more...

 ### More?

 The project is currently under development.
-I am learning/improving my Node.js skills and as well as working on this project.
 More features will be added soon.
 Use it on your own risk!
 Feel free to contribute to the project and/or contact me for any suggestions/bugs.

 ### License

-Copyright (c) 2015 [Ramin Jafarov].
+Copyright (c) 2016 [Ramin Jafarov].
 Licensed under the MIT license.

 [Express]:http://expressjs.com/
 [EJS]:http://www.embeddedjs.com/